SophieSjoberg/ca-prepcourse-3/ruby/operators.md

 ## Operators

 In the tables below we will list a number of operators in the Ruby language.
 Try them out in `irb` as you go along.
+You won't be able to memorize all of these, but you will definitely need every single one of them at some point during the bootcamp.
+Bookmark this page or print it out as a reference.
+It's very important that you understand what all of these operators do.
+If one is confusing, make a note and come back and practice.

 We assume that `a` and  `b` are variables with the following values:

 ```